Experienced Toronto Bail Lawyer

-1. A lawyer may be able to speak with the police and negotiate your release from custody at the police station without the need for a bail hearing.
+- May be able to speak with the police and negotiate your release from custody at the police station without needing a bail hearing.

-2. A lawyer can help ensure that your bail hearing proceeds as soon as possible and that you are not detained any longer than necessary.
+- A criminal defence lawyer can help make sure that your bail hearing proceeds quickly and that you are not arrested any longer than needed.

-3. If you are held for a bail hearing, your lawyer will negotiate with the police and Crown attorney to try to secure reasonable conditions for your release.
-Without the assistance of effective counsel you may be subject to unnecessary and restrictive conditions of release, including house arrest, curfew, or impractical reporting conditions.
+- If you are held for a bail hearing, your lawyer will negotiate with the police and Crown attorney to try to secure reasonable conditions for your release.

-6. If necessary, your lawyer can arrange to have witnesses attend court and provide evidence at the bail hearing.
+- If necessary, your criminal defence attorney can establish to have witnesses show up in court and support evidence at the bail hearing.
 This can help to identify weaknesses in the Crown’s case and make your release from custody more likely

 WHAT IS A SURETY?

-The Court is entitled to order restrictions on the freedom of an accused if they are released.
-These restrictions will vary from case to case depending on the circumstances, but the Crown Prosecutor may request terms that are excessive.
+The court is admitted to demand conditions on the release of the accused if they are given freedom.
+Depending on the circumstances, these obligations will vary from case to case, but the Prosecutor may request unreasonable terms.

 Potential restrictive provisions on bail release may include:

-2. to reside with their surety or at an address approved of by their surety
+- To live with their guarantor or at an address authorized of by their surety

-8. to report at certain times to the police,
+- To notify at certain times to the police

 FORMS OF RELEASE

-If the court is satisfied that the accused should be released, there are a number of options available, including an Undertaking, a Recognizance Without Sureties and Without Deposit, a Recognizance With Sureties and Without Deposit, and a Recognizance with Deposit.
+If the court is satisfied that the accused should be released, there are several options available:

-A basic undertaking only requires the accused to appear in court as directed by the undertaking.
-An undertaking may also impose other conditions, such as to abstain from the consumption of alcohol or not to possess any weapons.
+An initial agreement only requires the accused to appear in court as directed by the venture.
+An undertaking may also demand other terms, such as refraining from consuming alcohol or not having any weapons.

-The court may require that sureties be added to the recognizance in order to help ensure compliance.
-Sureties are jointly and severally liable for the amount of the recognizance.
+The court may demand that guarantors be added to the recognizance to help assurance compliance.
+Warrants are mutually and individually responsible for the amount of the recognizance.

-If the accused is not an ordinary resident of the province where they are in custody, or they do not ordinarily reside within 200 kilometers of where they are in custody, the court can require that they deposit a sum of money or valuable security, which they will not get back until their matter is disposed of.
-Sureties are an option in this situation.
+When an implicated doesn’t reside within 200 kilometers of where they are in custody, the court can demand to deposit an amount of money or valuable asset.
+The deposit or valuable asset will not be returned until their case is concluded.
+Sureties are an alternative in this circumstance.